 Organising Remote Meetings

-This subchapter provides a structured list of tasks that go into organising remote meetings.
+This subchapter provides a structured list of tasks that go into organising a team-based meetings.
 We have listed them in chronological order and divided into sections for “before”, “during” and “after” the meeting.

 If you are planning a meeting that includes time zones with over 12 hours difference, consider having two sessions to avoid holding a meeting very early or very late in the day.